How would you describe a typical day in the life of a Global Health Intern at Costello Medical?

 - If you have a project or idea that you are already working on, think about how Costello Medical’s expertise could be applied to improve or develop your project.

-- While developing ideas for your project, try to make your goals and objectives as specific as possible in order to ensure your work is feasible within the 3-month period.
+- While developing ideas for your project, try to make your goals and objectives as specific as possible in order to ensure your work is feasible within the internship.

 - Think about the specific aspects of your project that would benefit from the support and expertise at Costello Medical or from other stakeholders.